 We can often learn a lot by taking a look at how another company operates its channel partner program.
 That program can be in a similar industry to our own, or something completely different, because every channel partner program shares the common goal of reaching out to a wider prospect base than would otherwise be possible without the channel.
-In this case, we’ll take a closer look at Microsoft’s channel partner program.
+In this case, we’ll take a closer look at Microsoft’s and highlight their best practices.

-Just because it hasn’t been done before, doesn’t mean it can’t be done ever.
-A big push by Microsoft’s channel partner program has been to introduce creative implementations of existing technology.
-Adapting the product to suit the customer’s needs, so to speak.
+Just because something hasn’t been done before, doesn’t mean it can’t ever be done.
+A best practice heavily emphasized by Microsoft’s channel partner program has been to introduce creative implementations of existing technology; adapting the product to suit the customer’s needs, so to speak.
 This way, the customer gets exactly what he or she needs, instead of having to fit into a box that is predefined by Microsoft and its channel partners.

 Creativity also manifests in Microsoft’s channel partner program when two or more build a partnership that fills a void or provides services which are complementary to existing offerings.
 This comes both in the form of innovation and reaction to business need.
 If partners notice that there is a need, or an opportunity, they collaborate to form a solution that can be successfully offered along with the existing products.

-All members of Microsoft’s channel partner program examine the satisfaction of their customers quite often, to make sure that they’re providing the level of service that is expected.
+All members of Microsoft’s channel partner program examine the satisfaction of their customers quite often to make sure that they provide the expected level of service.
 This allows them to react to any trends and make sure that their clients are not unhappy over any small and resolvable issues.

 This also affords you the opportunity to ask for customer references.
 Any satisfied consumer is usually quite willing to provide additional references which can turn into more business.

 While Microsoft’s channel partner program is only one of many such strategic partnerships, it is a diverse and robust program.
-These best practices can easily be adapted to our own, and with the success of Microsoft corporation in general, we can be rest-assured that their methodology is quite sound.
+These best practices can easily be adapted to your own partner management even if you operate in a different industry or lack the size of Microsoft.